-All investments valued by Logan Ridge Finance Corporation's (the "Company") board of directors. - All debt investments are income producing, unless otherwise noted.
-Equity and warrant investments are non-income producing, unless otherwise noted. - (4) Percentages are based on net assets as of June 30, 2022. - (5) The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
-These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act.
-(6) - Investment is held through our Taxable Subsidiary (See Note 1). - (7) Non-accrual investment.
-(8) - 1.0% of interest rate payable in cash.
-9.0% of interest rate payable in cash or paid-in-kind at borrower's election.
-The borrower is currently paying all interest in cash. - (9) 15.0% of interest rate payable in cash or paid-in-kind at borrower's election. - (10)The cash rate equals the approximate current yield on our last-out portion of the unitranche facility. - (11) The investment has been exited or sold.
-The residual value reflects estimated earnout, escrow, or other proceeds expected post-closing. - (12) The investment has a \$2.2 million unfunded commitment. - (13) The investment has a \$2.3 million unfunded commitment.
-(14) - The investment has a \$0.8 million unfunded commitment.
-(15) The investment has a \$2.1 million unfunded commitment. - (16) The investment has a \$1.0 million unfunded commitment - See accompanying notes to consolidated financial statements.
+(3) All debt investments are income producing, unless otherwise noted.
+Equity and warrant investments are non-income producing, unless otherwise noted.

+(4) Percentages are based on net assets as of December 31, 2021.

+The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
+These investments (5) are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act.

+- (6) Investment is held through our Taxable Subsidiary (See Note 1). - (7) Non-accrual investment. - (8) 1.0% interest rate payable in cash.
+9.0% interest rate payable in cash or paid-in-kind at borrower's election. - (9) 15.0% interest rate payable in cash or paid-in-kind at borrower's election. - (10) The cash rate equals the approximate current yield on our last-out portion of the unitranche facility. - (11) The investment has been exited or sold.
+The residual value reflects estimated earnout, escrow, or other proceeds expected post-closing. - (12) The investment has a \$4.0 million unfunded commitment. - (13) The investment has a \$5.0 million unfunded commitment. - (14) The investment has a \$0.7 million unfunded commitment. - (15) The investment has a \$2.1 million unfunded commitment. - (16)The investment has a \$1.0 million unfunded commitment. - (17)The investment has a \$3.5 million unfunded commitment. - (18) The investment has a \$0.9 million unfunded commitment. - (19) The investment has a \$2.5 million unfunded commitment. - (20) The investment has a \$1.9 million unfunded commitment.